LiulietLee/LLDialog/README.md

 dialog.content = "Let Google help apps determine location.
 This means sending anonymous location data to Google, even when no apps are running."

 // Set the buttons
-dialog.setYesButton("agree or yes or someting else", target: "your function's name") dialog.setNoButton("disagree or no or something else", target: "your function's name")
+dialog.setYesButton("AGREE", target: "your function's name") dialog.setNoButton("DISAGREE", target: "your function's name")

 // Don't forget this line.
 dialog.refreshUI()